bitrise-io/devcenter/docs/bitrise-cli/workflows.md

 A workflow is a collection of steps, environment variables, and other configurations for a single `bitrise run`.

-The only requirement for a workflow is an ID for the step.
+The only requirement for a workflow is an ID.

 ```yaml
 format_version: 1.3.1